Derek316x/unit-3-final-project/project_proposals.md

 **"Manuscript handwriting instruction is only required until Grade 1, but fluency and automaticity in handwriting have been shown to develop well beyond then."**
 - Graham, S., and Santangelo, T. “A Meta-Analysis of the Effectiveness of Teaching Handwriting.”
 Presented at Handwriting in the 21st Century?: An Educational Summit, Washington, D.C., January 23, 2012.

+**[Doubt about the value of handwriting instruction] is similar to what happened with math as calculators and computers came into vogue…people wondered whether students needed to learn how to do math.
+The answer in both cases is absolutely “yes.”
+Writing is not obsolete.**
+- Daniel A. Domenech, executive director of the American Association of School Administrators

 ###Market Size###
 **56% of children between the ages of 0 to 5 have access to an iPad in the home.**
 - Source: Tech and Play